qmk/qmk_firmware/keyboards/kmac/keymaps/default_tkl_ansi_wkl/readme.md

-# Keymap for the winkey version of KMAC
+# Keymap for the winkeyless version of KMAC

-This is the default keymap for the winkey version of the PCB.
+This is the default keymap for the winkeyless version of the PCB.
 It implements the same features as the official default KMAC firmware.

 ## Layers